Eggplant Rollatini

 Table of Contents

-Think of eggplant rollatini as a mix of eggplant parmesan and eggplant lasagna.
-You’ll find the cheesy, herby, and tomato sauce-covered bites from these classics, but all rolled up in slices of baked eggplant.
+Eggplant rollatini is a mix of my eggplant parmesan and eggplant lasagna.
+You’ll find the cheesy, herby, and tomato sauce goodness from these classics, but all rolled up in slices of baked eggplant.
+It’s hearty and filling, and probably one of the few meat-free dinners my family approves of (seriously).
+They are baked, not fried, and need very little prep time.

 • Eggplant.
 Sliced, salted, and baked.

-• Olive oil – A must before roasting eggplant.
+• Extra virgin olive oil.
+A must before roasting eggplant.
 It provides fat and flavor to the typically bland vegetable.

 To assemble the eggplant rolls: